neurosnap/erock.io/content/blog/death-by-a-thousand-existential-checks/index.md

   };
 }

+function deserializeAuthor(
+  author: AuthorResponse | null
-function deserializeAuthor(author: AuthorResponse | null): Author {
+): Author {
   if (!author) {
     return defaultAuthor();
   }

-  // you can see here that we change the API response from `user_name` to `username` return {
+  // you can see here that we change
+  // the API response from `user_name` to `username` return {
     id: author.id,
     username: author.user_name,